Webblook/CurrencyPanel/README.md

 # CurrencyPanel

 The CurrencyPanel is designed to monitor the exchange rate of currencies.
 At the moment there is a possibility of comparison Euro with 168 currencies.
-Due to the free api there is the ability only to compare the Euro with other currencies.
+Due to the free API, there is the ability only to compare the Euro with other currencies.

 Thank you for all your support!